Federated k-Core Decomposition: A Secure Distributed Approach: Preliminary

 \subsection{Distributed Broadcast}

 The \emph{broadcast} operation is to send a message from a single vertex to all other vertices in the graph~\cite{erciyes2013distributed}.
-The idea is straightforward: 1) the chosen initial root vertex $r$ sends a message $m_1$ to all its neighbors; 2) any vertices that receive $m_1$ for the first time will forward it to its neighbors that have not yet received $m_1$.
-A breath-first search tree (BFS) can be generated, in which each vertex $u$ has one parent vertex defined as $u.\pr$ and multiple child vertices defined as $u.\ch$.
+The idea is straightforward: 1) the chosen initial root vertex $r$ sends a message $m_1$ to all its neighbours; 2) any vertices that receive $m_1$ for the first time will forward it to their neighbours that have not yet received $m_1$.
+A breadth-first search tree (BFS) can be generated, in which each vertex $u$ has one parent vertex defined as $u.\pr$ and multiple child vertices defined as $u.\ch$.
 That is, $u$ receives the message $m_1$ from $u.\pr$ and sends it to all $u.\ch$ to build the BFS tree.
 An example BFS tree is shown in \myfig~\ref{fig:bfs-tree}.

 The BFS tree can be used to broadcast the messages starting from the root, the so-called \emph{BFS broadcast}.
 In this paper, such a broadcast operation is used to inform that all vertices in the graph start the core decomposition algorithm.
 This technique is also used for termination detection and for calculating the core number distribution.